 The so-called “Great War” resulted in a strengthening of national sentiment and the idea of the nation state, partly due to what the men who took part were wearing.

-Standardised uniforms were used to instil discipline and esprit de corps on the battlefield, with new technology enabling advances in mass production, wear, comfort and suitability to a variety of climates.
+Standardised uniforms were used to instil discipline and esprit de corps on the battlefield, with new technology enabling advances in mass production, wear, comfort and suitability of the outfits to a variety of climates.

 The British wore khaki uniforms throughout World War One.
 These uniforms had originally been designed and issued in 1902 to replace the traditional red uniform and remained unchanged by 1914.